-The applicant shall provide a separate left and right turn lanes for the D'Arcy Road approaches.
-Since these additional improvements will not lower the delay below 50 seconds in any given movement, and per the requirement of DPW&T, the applicant shall conduct a traffic signal warrant study and install a signal if deemed to be warranted.
+Provide a separate left and right turn lanes for the D'Arcy Road approaches.
+Since these additional improvements will not lower the delay below 50 seconds in any given movement, and per the requirement of DPW&T, the applicant shall conduct a traffic signal warrant study and install a signal if deem to be warranted AND approved by DPW&T.